-17 General matters pertaining to land use scheme
+20. General matters pertaining to land use scheme

-(1) In order to comply with section 24(1) of the Act, the Municipality must -

-- (a) develop a draft land use scheme as contemplated in section 18; - (b) obtain Council approval for publication of the draft land use scheme as contemplated in section 19; - (c) embark on the necessary public participation process as contemplated in section 20; - (d) incorporate relevant comments received during the public participation process as contemplated in section 21; - (e) prepare the land use scheme as contemplated in section 22; - (f) submit the land use scheme to the Council for approval and adoption as contemplated in section 23; - (g) publish a notice of the adoption and approval of the land use scheme in the Provincial Gazette as contemplated in section 24; and - (h) submit the land use scheme to the Member of the Executive Council as contemplated in section 25. - (2) The Municipality may, on its own initiative or on application, create an overlay zone for land within the municipal area. - (3) Zoning may be made applicable to a land unit or part thereof and must follow cadastral boundaries, except for a land unit or part thereof which has not been surveyed, in which case a reference or description as generally approved by Council may be used. - (4) The land use scheme of the Municipality must take into consideration: - (a) the Integrated Development Plan in terms of the Municipal Systems Act; - (b) the Spatial Development Framework as contemplated in Chapter 4 of the Act and Chapter 2 of this By-law, and - (c) provincial legislation; and - (d) an existing town planning scheme.
+- (1) In order to comply with section 24(1) of the Act, the Municipality must - - (a) develop a draft land use scheme as contemplated in section 21; - (b) obtain Council approval for publication of the draft land use scheme as contemplated in section 22; - (c) embark on the necessary public participation process as contemplated in section 154; - (d) incorporate relevant comments received during the public participation process as contemplated in section 154; - (e) prepare the land use scheme as contemplated in section 21; - (f) submit the land use scheme to the Council for approval and adoption as contemplated in section 22; - (g) publish a notice of the adoption and approval of the land use scheme in the Provincial Gazette as contemplated in section 26; and - (h) submit the land use scheme to the Member of the Executive Council as contemplated in section 27. - (2) The Municipality may, on its own initiative or on application, create an overlay zone for land. - (3) Zoning may be made applicable to a land unit or part thereof and zoning need not follow cadastral boundaries. - (4) The land use scheme of the Municipality must take into consideration: - (a) the principles of spatial planning; - (b) the Integrated Development Plan in terms of the Municipal Systems Act; - (c) the Spatial Development Framework as contemplated in Chapter 4 of the Act and Chapter 2 of this by-law; and - (d) Applicable provincial and local legislation.

-18 Development of draft land use scheme
+21. Development of draft land use scheme

-- (1) Before the Municipality commences with the development of a draft land use scheme, the Council must resolve to develop and prepare a land use scheme, provided that in its resolution the Council must: - (a) establish a land use scheme committee and appoint the members to the land use scheme committee from the relevant municipal department responsible for spatial planning and land use management; - (b) confirm over and above that which is contained in the applicable legislation the public participation to be followed; - (c) determine the form and content of the land use scheme; - (d) determine the scale of the land use scheme maps;
+- (1) Before the Municipality commences with the development of a draft land use scheme, the Council must take a resolution to develop and prepare a land use scheme, provided that in its resolution the Council must: - (a) adopt a process for drafting the land use scheme which complies with the